tprobius/RandomUserApp/README_EN.md

 </p>

 <p>
-  The list of users can be refreshing by scrolling.
+  The list of users can be refreshing by using the pull-to-refresh gesture.
 </p>

 <p align="center">